ebi-ait/hca-ebi-wrangler-central/docs/SOPs/update_a_project_SOP.md

 {: .label .label-yellow }

-# How to Update a Project
+# How to Create a Project

 * Add new metadata entities and sequence files